siddhant-gayakwad/Prodigy-InfoTech-/PRODIGY_WD_03/README.md

 ## Credits

-This Tic Tac Toe game was developed by Siddhant as part of an internship task to enhance skills in JavaScript, HTML, and CSS.
+This Tic Tac Toe game was developed by [Siddhant Gayakwad](https://www.linkedin.com/in/siddhant-gayakwad-524524191/) as part of an internship task to enhance skills in JavaScript, HTML, and CSS.